-While her episode did not air until May 13th, 2021, Carina filmed it in early October 2020.
-When the company was still in its infancy.
+While her episode did not air until May 13th, 2021, Carina filmed it in early October 2020, when the company was still in its infancy.
 She did not have much beyond her passion for clear air and 3D printed mock-ups of the concept to show the “Dragons”.
-However, despite having an unfinished product and a one-person team at the time.
-Nosy was able to secure two offers, from Touker Suleyman and Tej Lalvani.
-After impressing them with the product’s antiviral and anti-pollution technology.
+However, despite having an unfinished product and a one-person team at the time, Nosy was able to secure two offers, from Touker Suleyman and Tej Lalvani.
+This was impressing them with the product’s antiviral and anti-pollution technology.

 Nosy filters air properly and avoid the nasty “hot and damp” mask feeling by separating the air people breathe through their nose and mouth.
-Cutting-edge design and airflow technology ensure that the Nosy fits users perfectly.
-That they can breathe better with it than without.
+Cutting-edge design and airflow technology ensure that the Nosy fits users perfectly, and that they can breathe better with it than without.
 Nosy’s silicone seal is vacuum-strong but comfortable on the skin and stays put without leaving a mark.
-The lab-refined airflow system means that the mark breathes with the user.
-Contracting as they inhale, preventing unclean air from entering, and expanding as they exhale, increasing airflow.
+The lab-refined airflow system means that the mask breathes with the user, contracting as they inhale, preventing unclean air from entering, and expanding as they exhale, increasing airflow.
 Face masks are usually worn to protect others but keeping germs and viruses inside a user’s mask.
 The NoxyX Mouth Covering does better than that.
 It has an antiviral silver ion coating that eliminates airborne viruses and droplets.

 The team at Nosy is on a mission to clean up the air we breathe and reduce air pollution in cities worldwide.
 They want to help keep the planet safe.
-Too and expect people to have a long and happy life with the reusable, built-to-last Nosy.
-The filters on the face mask are recyclable in normal household recycle bins, and its Mouth Covering is biodegradable.
+They’re committed to helping people to have a long and happy life with the reusable, built-to-last Nosy.
+The filters on the face mask are recyclable in normal household recycle bins, and its mouth covering is biodegradable.

 Nosy has been able to finalize product development since their episode on Dragons Den.
-Still, they have also built their leadership team, bringing on board key players.
-Including former production director and executive board member of Ted Baker Donald Browne and Fashion Swipe co-founder Dorette Hibbert.
-The company was also recently accepted to the prestigious SIGHT program led by respiratory specialist Dr. Anoop Chauhan and biogeochemist Dr. Fay Couceiro.
+They have also built their leadership team, bringing on board key players including former production director and executive board member of Ted Baker Donald Browne and Fashion Swipe co-founder Dorette Hibbert.

 None of this would have been possible if it wasn’t for the passion and drive of Nosy founder Carina Cunha.
-As mentioned, Carina is a clean-air entrepreneur born in Rio de Janeiro, Brazil.
-A former fashion model with Elite Model Management.
+Carina is a clean-air entrepreneur born in Rio de Janeiro, Brazil and a former fashion model with Elite Model Management.
 She holds a double major in Economics and Political Science from Columbia University.
 A Ph.D. in Differential Psychology from the University of Edinburgh.
 She started her business career as an investment banker with Credit Suisse in New York.
 She later worked as a management consultant for Accenture in the US.
 As a corporate strategist for JPMorgan in Europe.